hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Duration"></a>

 ### Duration
-  The length of a period of time.
-This is an identical data structure to the protobuf Duration.proto (see the comments in https:github.com/google/protobuf/blob/master/src/google/protobuf/duration.proto)

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |